is now available! Read about the new features and fixes from November.

 Workspace settings

 Workspace settings are stored in the .vscode folder at the root of your workspace, and are therefore shared by anyone who clones the workspace repository.
-Some settings contain paths to executables (for example, linter binaries), which if set to point to malicious code, could do damage.
-For this reason, there is a set of workspace settings that are disabled when running in Restricted Mode.
+Some settings contain paths to executables (for example, linter binaries), which if set to point to malicious code, could cause damage.
+For this reason, VS Code disables a set of workspace settings when running in Restricted Mode.

 Workspace Trust editor workspace settings link

-In the Workspace Trust editor, there is a link to display the workspace settings that aren't being applied.
-Clicking the link brings up the Settings editor scoped by the @tag:requireTrustedWorkspace tag.
+In the Workspace Trust editor, select the link for workspace settings that aren't being applied to bring up the Settings editor scoped by the @tag:requireTrustedWorkspace tag.

 Settings editor scoped by the requireTrustedWorkspace tag in a restricted workspace